Eis-D-Z/move_intro/README.md

 Instantiating a struct
 Return -> the way no one is using it

+Key concept: Objects can only be accessed, mutated, instantiated or deleted in the module that defined them.

 ## Part 2.5
 vector<u8> vs String how it shows on explorer

+## Part 3

+Explain why `return` is not needed.
+Object deletion -- reiterate Key Concept on Object being accessible only in the module that defined it.
+Vector explanation and nested vectors
+References - intro

+Consenquence of Key Concept --> need getters and setters every time.